storj/storj/docs/design/auditing-containment.md

 3. The node can't read the piece due to a file permission issue (a SNO config mistake).
 4. The node can't read the piece due to bad sectors on the HDD.

-For 1, the node doesn't necessarily need to be contained.
-For 2, the node does need to be contained.
+For 1, the node should be contained.
+For 2-4, the node should definitely fail the audit.
-For 3 and 4, the node should probably also be contained.
+Basically, we want to able to get a straight answer back when a node returns the wrong data, says "I don't have the data," or "I can't read the data."
+Because this will mean that they failed the audit.
+If the storage node completes an initial TLS handshake but then doesn't respond within some timeframe, _then_ we should mark it as contained.

 We need to find out what the error messages are for these different cases so that we don't lump the first case with the rest.